ChakraaThePanda/FFXIV-Google-Sheets/README.md

 ## Quick FAQ
 * If I have a question, where should I ask it?
-  * If you have any questions, I would suggest adding me on Discord: Chakraa#0001
+  * If you have any questions, I would suggest contacting Raven on Discord: Onlyme#7038
 * The FC Sheet only pulls the IDs but doesnt show the information on my members, why?
   * Most likely your FC is too big for us to handle.
 The sheet works for FCs that have an amount of members ranging from 1 to more or less 280.
 * I added my character in the list, but it seems to be outdated.
 How do I update it?